fluree/to-do-lists-generator/Tutorial_Part_2.md

 At its core identity and permissions within Fluree are simply data, but with security in the data layer the power and scalability are not at the mercy of firewalls and APIs.
 Its time to move away from application-centricity and embrace data-centricity.

 To learn more about architecture, infrastructure, and identity, visit the Fluree [guides](https://docs.flur.ee/guides/1.0.0/intro/intro) section.
 And for other repo examples our [developer hub](https://github.com/fluree/developer-hub).

+For an out of the box React + Fluree template check out our [js-react-wrapper](https://github.com/fluree/js-react-wrapper).